 Every residential treatment rehab program is different.
 At TruPath Recovery, helping our clients achieve lasting sobriety is our priority.
 Here are a few things you can expect during inpatient alcohol rehab:

 - First, you need to understand that an inpatient treatment plan at a recovery center means spending 24 hours a day in the treatment facility for the length of the program.
-Also, you will not see much of your loved ones, as there are usually limited visits.
+Also, you will not see many of your loved ones, as there are usually limited visits.
 These are some of the reasons inpatient drug or alcohol programs are a big commitment.

 - Second, you will get to experience many different types of therapy.
-Our outpatient programs have a lot of options, too, but when you are staying at an inpatient rehab, there’s more time to explore the choices.
+Our outpatient programs have a lot of options, too, but when you are staying at inpatient rehab, there’s more time to explore the choices.
 Everyone takes part in individual counseling.
 There are also daily group therapy sessions, too.
 In addition to those, clients can choose to take part in family therapy and alternative types of therapy like massage and yoga.

 - Third, a typical day in a rehab program will include structure.
-Set meal times, a schedule of therapy sessions, and a lights out schedule will be adhered to by guests.
+Set meal times, a schedule of therapy sessions, and a lights-out schedule will be adhered to by guests.

-What Happens After Inpatient Alcohol Rehab?
+What Happens After Inpatient Completing Alcohol Rehab?

 There are two paths a person should take after inpatient alcohol rehab, and actually doing both is the best option.
 First, a client can continue their individual therapy and group therapy sessions in our outpatient rehab program.
-Second, There are 12step programs that we organize for our clients as part of our alumni support, including Alcoholics Anonymous.
+Second, There are 12-step programs that we organize for our clients as part of our alumni support, including Alcoholics Anonymous.
 Being part of a peer support group after treatment for alcohol abuse or alcohol addiction can be a big help.

-At TruPath we have top rated alcohol detox, alcohol abuse, and alcohol addiction treatment programs.
+At TruPath we have top-rated alcohol detox, alcohol abuse, and alcohol addiction treatment programs.
 If you would like to hear more about our inpatient or outpatient programs or have questions about any of the details regarding our levels of care, please call us today.